uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/5-parting_company.md

 Lester jumped into the nearest conveyance tube.
 His three bot companions followed.

-Rodgie shrieked: "That's dangerous"
+Bodgie shrieked: "That's dangerous"

 "You can't use conveyance, the Zell are already in there", Ed warned.

 "I've programmed my bots to have sex with them.... there shouldn't be any trouble."
 Xor looked at Nand inquisitively...
 Critter's eyes flashed yellow (the color of confusion), "To the vault" BOOM\! they were gone,.

-"The vault will be the most heavily saturated by enemies on the flotilla.... he won't survive.", said Rodgie
+"The vault will be the most heavily saturated by enemies on the flotilla.... he won't survive.", said Bodgie

 "He'll be okay.
 We've come through many impossible scrapes together.
 Don't worry....
 I know why you're worried and you shouldn't.
-He'll survive and train those bots of his to have sex with YOU too someday Rodgie.
+He'll survive and train those bots of his to have sex with YOU too someday Bodgie.

-"Too many ‘sex’ jokes", said Rodgie
+"Too many ‘sex’ jokes", said Bodgie

 “Hahah\!
 Just joking….
 Hey\!
-Less forgot his pistol… Well, I guess you learned your lesson” Ed handed the pistol over to Rodgie.
+Less forgot his pistol… Well, I guess you learned your lesson” Ed handed the pistol over to Bodgie.